 Adjika recipe is meant to be canned.
 But I don’t can.
-Just like I barely bake except tons of whole wheat chocolate muffins and clean eating banana muffins recipe for my always hungry boys.
+Just like I barely bake except tons of healthy chocolate muffins and healthy banana muffins for my always hungry boys.
 I just placed adjika in 8 oz Mason jars.
 It can be refrigerated for up to 3 weeks or frozen for 3 months.

 Adjika sauce is basically cooked mixture of tomatoes, bell peppers, carrots, apples flavoured with garlic, spices, oil and vinegar.
 My version contains less oil because it doesn’t have to be canned.

 Now onto the process.
 You want vegetables and fruit (technically tomato is a fruit) to be finely ground.
 When my mom made adjika she used manual meat grinder like the one you can buy with a Kitchenaid mixer nowadays.
 She would clamp the cast iron meat grinder to a kitchen table placing wooden pads in-between to avoid damage to the table.
 I still remember how much fun it was to grind fruit and veggies this way.
 It was easy.

 But I absolutely hated grinding meat because it was so hard the table was moving.
 In Ukraine, ground meat wasn’t available, so you had to make your own.
 More work but at least you knew it didn’t contain fats, hair, tails and ears.
 Even if it was sold in stores my grandma would have never bought it claiming it could be a dog meat.:)